Phhofm/upscale/docs/multimodels.md

 Swin2SR models released one month ago at the end of oct 2022
 FeMaSR which had been released in the second half of 2022.
 I try to list updates I make on the changelog page
 The Models used are listed for each example, toghether with now a poll.
-The top 5 models of each example poll will be features for the respecitve example on the Community Top 5 page.
-It is basically a voting from the upscaling community (you might recognize some names) on which was the best result for the respective example.
+The top 5 models of each example poll will be featured for the respective example on the Community Top 5 page.
+It is basically a voting from the upscaling community (Name: your discord handle) on which was the (subjective opinion) best result for the respective example.

   ### Photo
 <br/>